 Alicia is a bioarchaeologist and stable isotope analyst using modern isotopic landscapes to explore ancient human and livestock resource exploitation.
 Her research investigates nomadic cuisine, emphasizing prehistoric dietary intake, provisioning, and livestock circulation.
 She is also interested in the rise of urban economies in the steppe, specifically how aggregated populations were sustained in semi-arid environments.
 Her recent meta-analysis of stable isotope data demonstrates the timing of millet consumption across Central and Inner Asia.

 Hanks, B., A. Ventresca Miller, A. Epimakhov, M. Judd, D. Rajev, K. Privat, and M. Rosenmeier.
-Forthcoming.
-Examination of Multi-Resource Pastoralism and Dietary Trends in Bronze Age North Central Eurasia (accepted, Journal of Archaeological Science)
+2018.
+Examination of Multi-Resource Pastoralism and Dietary Trends in Bronze Age North Central Eurasia (Journal of Archaeological Science)

 Ventresca Miller, A., C. Schuh, E. R. Usmanova, A. Logvin, I. Shevnina, and C. Makarewicz.
-Forthcoming.
-Pastoralist mobility in Bronze Age landscapes of Northern Kazakhstan: 87Sr/86Sr and δ18O analyses of human dentition from Bestamak and Lisakovsk (in press, Environmental Archaeology).
+2018.
+Pastoralist mobility in Bronze Age landscapes of Northern Kazakhstan: 87Sr/86Sr and δ18O analyses of human dentition from Bestamak and Lisakovsk (Environmental Archaeology).